tristangrupp/week-2-digging-into-databases/homework-1-TG.md

 **Answer:**
 The average trip length increased from 2019 to 2020.
-We do not have all the colder months for 2020.
-People are more likely to take longer treks on warm, summer days.
-When we get data from October to January, the 2020 average will likely decrease.
 As people get more used to using the service and bike lanes improve across Philly, people become more comfortable taking long trips.
 More stations may have been added as well in areas farther from Center City, where the first stations would likely have been set up first.
 The larger coverage of bike stations would increase the average trip length.
-Insert obligatory Covid-19 explanation here.
+People are spending more time outdoors than last year because of Covid.
+Traveling to green spaces would be longer commutes than other, more nearby recreation that are closed.

 ## 4. What is the longest duration trip?